- Education and Science»

 An Introduction to Butterflies in the United Kingdom

-Butterflies are found all over the world with the exception of Antarctica and there are believed to be at around 17,500 species of butterfly.
-In the United Kingdom there are 58 main species found as well as a few others that are occasionally seen.
-Some butterflies can be found in different areas, such as the Painted Lady while others are much harder to spot and may only live in a certain area or be present in very small numbers.
+Butterflies are found in almost every country in the world and there are believed to be at around 17,500 different species.
+In the United Kingdom there are 58 main species that can be found as well as a few others that are occasionally seen here.
+Some butterflies, such as the painted lady can be found in many different areas but others are much harder to spot and may only live in a certain area or be present in very small numbers.
 A good field guide can be a great asset in identifying butterflies correctly.

 Most British butterflies hibernate which allows them to survive the harsher weather and then emerge once the warmer weather returns.
 Other species that are less hardy to the colder weather, such as the Painted Lady migrate south to warmer countries and will return the following year.
 There are also species of butterfly found in the UK that have the ability to overwinter as eggs, caterpillars or pupae.